You're in for a treat.

 It has edible white fibrous flesh with inedible black seeds.

-It has a delightful smell, and it can make anyone’s mouth water.
+It has a nice smell, and it can make anyone's mouth water.

-Guanabana is a versatile fruit, so you can eat it in multiple ways.
+Guanabana is a versatile fruit, so you can eat it in multiple ways - try pairing it with lemon dessert pairings for bright, complementary flavors.

 In recent times, people have also been using guanabana leaves as an alternative treatment for cancer.